AI Keyboards for Accessibility: Empowering Users with Motor Limitations

 • Switch access compatibility allows users to operate keyboards with minimal physical movement

-• AI prediction can reduce keystrokes by up to 40-60% for many users
+• AI prediction can reduce keystrokes by up to 65-75% for many users, thanks to advanced contextual learning

-• Most modern AI keyboards integrate with assistive technologies like screen readers and switch controls
+• Modern AI keyboards integrate seamlessly with assistive technologies like screen readers, switch controls, and eye-tracking systems

 Ever tried typing with mittens on?
 That's kinda what life's like for folks with motor limitations when they use regular keyboards.
-But here's the good news - AI keyboards are changin' the game completely!
-These smart keyboards aren't just cool tech toys; they're literal game-changers for people who struggle with physical movement.
+But here's the good news - AI keyboards are changing the game completely!
+In 2026, these smart keyboards aren't just cool tech toys; they're genuine lifelines for millions who struggle with physical movement.
+According to recent WHO estimates, over 1.3 billion people worldwide experience significant motor challenges, and the digital divide has never been more apparent—or more solvable.

 Understanding Motor Limitations and Digital Accessibility